Hand, foot, and mouth disease: Prevention

 Preventive measures include avoiding direct contact with infected individuals (including keeping infected children home from school), proper cleaning of shared utensils, disinfecting contaminated surfaces, and proper hand hygiene.
-These measures have been shown to be effective in decreasing the transmission of the viruses responsible for HFMD.
+These measures are effective in decreasing the transmission of the viruses responsible for HFMD.

 Protective habits include hand washing and disinfecting surfaces in play areas.
-Breast-feeding has also shown to decrease rates of severe HFMD, though does not reduce the risk for the infection of the disease.
+Breastfeeding has also been shown to decrease rates of severe HFMD, though does not reduce the risk of the infection of the disease.

 Vaccine

 A vaccine known as the EV71 vaccine is available to prevent HFMD in China as of December 2015.
 No vaccine is currently available in the United States.

 Treatment

 Medications are usually not needed as hand, foot, and mouth disease is a viral disease that typically resolves on its own.
-Currently, there is no specific curative treatment for hand, foot and mouth disease.
+Currently, there is no specific curative treatment for hand, foot, and mouth disease.
 Disease management typically focuses on achieving symptomatic relief.
 Pain from the sores may be eased with the use of analgesic medications.
 Infection in older children, adolescents, and adults is typically mild and lasts approximately 1 week, but may occasionally run a longer course.
 Fever reducers can help decrease body temperature.

-In 2018, National Health Commission of China assembled a panel of experts to revise their guidelines for the diagnosis and treatment of hand, foot and mouth disease.
-Consumption of Traditional Chinese medicine, prescribed by certified physicians, are recommended to clear the symptoms.

-A minority of individuals with hand, foot and mouth disease may require hospital admission due to complications such as inflammation of the brain, inflammation of the meninges, or acute flaccid paralysis.
+A minority of individuals with hand, foot, and mouth disease may require hospital admission due to complications such as inflammation of the brain, inflammation of the meninges, or acute flaccid paralysis.
 Non-neurologic complications such as inflammation of the heart, fluid in the lungs, or bleeding into the lungs may also occur.